 Yeah?
 I’ll tell you where you can go…

-The Body’s Heated Speech: I’m not big on poetry, but my friend Brian Dean Powers knocks out some powerful stuff.
+The Body’s Heated Speech: I’m not big on poetry, but my friend Brian Dean Powers writes some powerful stuff.

 Sleeping on the Diagonal: Humorously random ruminations on single life.

 Shenandoah Breakdown: This dude can write.

 Undercrust: Written by me–under the pseudonym Charley Rider–for over two years.
 Lots of content, but my best stuff from this period is in my book (which you should read).